rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

 have two branches that want to integrate, one has to wait for the other to be integrated first.

-A branch is then integrated by performing a `git merge`.
+The branch is then integrated by performing a `git merge`.

-To make sure the changes work, a test suite is then run.
+To make sure the new main branch work, a test suite is then run.
 This test suite should be defined in the repo.

-If the test suite passes, a `git push` is performed to "promote" the changes to the main branch.
+If the test suite passes, a `git push` is performed to "publish" the new main branch.

-This workflow ensures that every change that is integrated to the main branch work.
-Where "work" is defined as passing the test suite.
+This workflow ensures that every change that is integrated to the main branch works.
+Where "works" is defined as passing the test suite.

 That is the basic function that I think a CI server should perform.
 Let's look at some directions where this design can be evolved to make a more full fledged